matteov021/Fundamentals-of-Biometric-Systems-Design-Final-Project/README.md

 This project builds a **Bayesian Network (BN)** using PyAgrum to analyze how lifestyle factors affect stress levels.

-Using the **Sleep, Health, and Lifestyle** dataset, we model probabilistic relationships between occupation, demographic factors, stress, and health outcomes such as heart rate and sleep quality.
+Using the **Sleep, Health, and Lifestyle** dataset, we model probabilistic relationships between occupation, demographic factors, stress, and health outcomes such as heart rate and sleep quality among many others.

 The goal is to use probabilistic reasoning to understand how different conditions influence stress and its effects.